That’s right! ONLY 5% were happy with their net proceeds from selling, and 75% regret their exit one year after leaving! Shocking!

 Third, your attachment to your business.
 Does your company have your name in it?
 Did you start it?
 Have you owned it for a long time?
 How attached to your business are you?
 The more attached, the harder it is to let go.

-Fourth, one of the most common regrets among owners who exit their business is the treatment of their employee’s post-sale.
+Fourth, one of the most common regrets.
+Among owners who exit their business is the treatment of their employee’s post-sale.
 Believe it or not, most business owners care a lot about their employees.
 Case in point: I’ll never forget the events after the 1994 Northridge Earthquake.
 A client of mine at the time with 25 employees was so upset when his roof collapsed on his little aerospace machine shop that he came to me practically in tears.
 If it weren’t for his employees, he was ready to move back to France and call it quits.
 But, he stayed.
 And, we haven’t had an earthquake since.
 And, today his company employs about 500 people.
 And, he’s very proud of them and their contributions to his success.

 Footnotes: